 The person who has only ever been understood carries a particular kind of loneliness.
 It is not the loneliness of being ignored.
 It is the loneliness of being accurately described but not quite reached.
 Of having all the facts of your interior life correctly registered while the interior life itself remains, somehow, unmet.
 It is a lonelier loneliness than simple isolation, because it comes wrapped in the appearance of connection.

 What the room can offer, when something is working, is not more accurate understanding.
-It is a different quality of attention.
-Someone who is not only tracking the content of what you say but what happens in you while you say it.
-What changes.
-What arrives in the room between you that neither of you put there.
-What is almost said and then pulled back.
+It is a different quality of attention: someone tracking not only what you say but what happens in you while you say it, what changes, what arrives in the room between you that neither of you put there.
 That kind of attention is rare.
 Most people have had very little of it.
-And when they do encounter it, something shifts that better understanding alone would not have reached.
+When they do encounter it, something shifts that understanding alone would not have reached.

 Being known feels like the world having more room in it.
 Like something can be put down.
 Not because it has been resolved or explained or understood from a new angle.
 Because someone else is finally holding it with you.